What is Value-Based Care (VBC): Advantages, Challenges, and Implementation

 • Patient-Centered Approach: The patient is at the heart of value-based Care.
 It demands a clear understanding of individual patient needs, preferences, and goals.
 Getting a complete picture of the patient’s care journey results in better patient outcomes, reduced hospital readmissions, better chronic disease management, and improved overall health and well-being.

-• Outcome-Based Incentives: Providers are incentivized no matter whether they participate in FFS or VBC model.
+• Outcome-Based Incentives: Providers are incentivized no matter whether they participate in the FFS or VBC model.
 But as we discussed earlier, one depends entirely on the value delivered.
 This core principle of the value-based care model ties providers to improving patient outcomes at affordable costs.
-The patient outcomes can include easy access to health data, their overall experience with the provider, and other that adds value for patients.
+The patient outcomes can include easy access to health data, their overall experience with the provider, and other things that add value for patients.

-• Focus on Prevention and Early Intervention: One of the core focus of value-based care is keeping patients healthy.
-Under the value-based care model, providers must take a proactive approach by focusing on preventive measures and early intervention.
-This is primarily to avoid costly and avoidable complications which can impact any patient’s care journey.
+• Focus on Prevention and Early Intervention:One of the core focuses of value-based care is keeping the patients healthy.
+Under the value-based care model, providers have to be proactive by focusing on preventive measures and early intervention.
+This is mainly intended to avoid costly and avoidable complications, that can affect any patient's care journey.

 • Data-Driven Care: Data runs our world today from tracking, measuring, auditing, projections, and more.
 VBC also emphasizes heavily on data analytics to identify trends, patterns, and areas for improvement leveraging complete patient data.
 This data must be multi-level with a spectrum of insights that can be drilled down from the population level to the patient level.